 Lupton D, Southerton C, Clark M and Watson A (2021) The Face Mask in COVID Times: A sociomaterial analysis.
 De Gruyter.
 A monograph exploring of the first months of the coronavirus pandemic, focusing on how face masks were rolled out (and resisted) across the world.

 Watson A (2020) Into the Sea.
 Leiden: Brill.
-A sociological novel set in the glow of late youth, following a group of young adults living in Sydney, Australia, as they try to figure out what they want and who they might be.
+This sociological novel follows a group of young adults living in Sydney, Australia, as they live through everyday tedium and tumultuous international events.

 Peer-reviewed research articles